 Movements with chapters or subgroups

 Meetup networks with many local groups under one umbrella

 Citizen groups in a geographical area

-Foundations who give grants to unincorporated projects
+Foundations that give grants to unincorporated projects

 Advocates who want to help certain startup ventures get going, such as cooperatives

-Incubators or accelerators supporting many early stage teams
+Incubators or accelerators supporting many early-stage teams

 Hosting a single Collective to enable transparent budgeting